jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 applicable to all target platforms can be defined and whether it would prove sufficiently useful to include in a standard executor facility.

+## \color{ForestGreen} Executor Introspection

+\color{ForestGreen}

+Some executor use cases require providing an execution agent with the ability to identify the executor or execution resource on which it is currently executing.
+Some proposals such as P0113R0 (Kohlkoff) refer to this resource as the execution agent's *execution context*.
+Executor introspection is useful when an execution agent created by an executor itself wishes to create additional work.
+Informing the execution agent of the executor from whence it came is useful for making informed decisions about the efficient use of execution resources within that agent.

+While it is true that a function to be executed could simply capture the executor as part of its closure, this assumes that the author of the function has access to the executor at the point at which it is defined.
+This is in general not the case.

+Kohlkoff's proposal provides a mechanism based on thread local storage for querying the ambient current executor within an execution agent.
+It seems unlikely that a mechanism based on thread local storage would be universally desirable or efficient.

+Instead, we envision a protocol by which a function invoked through an executor operation could receive a copy of the executor as an optional first parameter.
+A copy of the executor, rather than reference, would be required for at least two reasons:

+  1. During asynchronous operations, the executor's lifetime may have ended by the time the function is invoked.
+  2. Executor operations that create multiple agents would create data races when accessing the same executor.

+More sophisticated and convenient mechanisms which track the current executor could be built on top of this basic protocol.

+\color{Black}

 # Appendix: Design Notes

 In this appendix, we provide additional insight into the rationale of various aspects of the design of our executor programming model.